baoisnotruski/csd-content/virtual_support.md

 ### Challenges

-Answering emails and managing your schedule takes away time and energy.
+Answering emails and managing your schedule require time and energy.
 Moreover, these tasks take you away from your main work and break your rhythm.

 ### Solutions